ericje627/JEA6-KwetterGO/README.md

 # JEA6-KwetterGO readme
 ## Description
 This project is an extension of the JEA6 Kwetter implementation.
 This project implements sending a message through the Java Messaging System (JMS) to a specified queue from a web page.

+__Please note that this is only the sending part of the application.__

 ## Some quick setup tasks
 ### Glassfish